 No matter the circumstances that led to your reckless driving charge, a Virginia reckless driving lawyer can help.

 Reckless driving is a class 1 misdemeanor under Virginia Code 46.2-852 and is punishable by up to 1 year in jail and $2500 in fines.
 While these are the maximum penalties which are rarely imposed, drivers are often surprised to learn that, depending on their speed and driving record, a reckless driving charge can in fact trigger and active jail sentence, hefty fine, and license suspension.
 Even drivers with perfect records can find themselves behind bars if they are convicted of traveling at a high enough rate of speed.

-If a driver receives a reckless driving charge while driving without a valid license and a another person was killed by the driver’s reckless conduct, the charge increases to felony involuntary manslaughter punishable by up to five years in prison.
+If a driver receives a reckless driving charge while driving without a valid license and another person was killed by the driver’s reckless conduct, the charge increases to felony involuntary manslaughter punishable by up to five years in prison.

-Driving recklessly while using a handheld device, such as a phone, GPS, cell phone, or other device, requires a mandatory minimum penalty of $250 fine in addition to the standard penalties.
-As of July 1, 2015, texting or reading text while driving has become a primary offense in Virginia, meaning that law enforcement officers can pull you over for that alone.
+Driving recklessly while using a handheld device, such as a phone, GPS, cell phone, or other devices, requires a mandatory minimum penalty of $250 fine in addition to the standard penalties.
+As of July 1, 2015, texting or reading a text while driving has become a primary offense in Virginia, meaning that law enforcement officers can pull you over for that alone.
 It is anticipated that many of these stops will result in a reckless driving charge as well.